 4. Enjoy Free Entertainment

-While some events are worthy splurges—like a once-in-a-lifetime concert—it’s also important to consider all the free forms of entertainment at our fingertips.
-For example, your local library may offer streaming movies or DVDs along with books and audiobooks, and many museums offer cost-free admissions on specific days of the week or month.
+While some events are worthy splurges — like a once-in-a-lifetime concert — it’s also important to consider all the free forms of entertainment at our fingertips.
+For example, your local library may offer streaming movies along with books and audiobooks (or try services connected to libraries, like Kanopy and Hoopla), and many museums offer cost-free admissions on specific days of the week or month.